crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 4. CH340 driver, installation instructions can be found: [How to Install CH340 Drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

+## Install the FastLED library

+1. Open the Arduino IDE.

+2. Click on "Sketch" in the menu bar.

+3. Hover over "Include Library" and click on "Manage Libraries...".

+4. In the "Library Manager" window, type "FastLED" into the search bar.

+5. Select the FastLED library from the list and click on the "Install" button.

+6. Wait for the installation to complete.
+The progress will be displayed in the status bar at the bottom of the window.

+7. Once the installation is complete, click on the "Close" button.

 ## Download the code

 1. Using your browser, go to the GitHub repository with the Crash Works 3D *"Iron Man Servo"*: https://github.com/crashworks3d/Iron_Man_Servo.